-Incoming kindergarten students' parents are asked to complete the Kindergarten Special Request Form to identify their preference of classroom setting: classic or looping.
+Incoming kindergarten students' parents are asked to indicate, when they complete online registration, their preference of classroom setting: classic or looping.
 Enrollment caps are placed on a classroom and parent requests are reviewed based on the date received by the elementary school office.
 This practice ensures equity of enrollment numbers in all kindergarten classrooms.